TheMathGeek314/MoreStags/ReadMe.md

 - Dirtmouth will always be active and open from the start, regardless of settings
 - If enemy pogo skips are disabled, Stag Nest will always be active
 - If more than 11 stags are active including Stag Nest, Stag Nest will be available after unlocking 9 other stags (not including Dirtmouth)
 - Some stag locations overlap with enemy placements.
-These enemies will be removed when arriving via stag, but they will exist as normal when entering from aother transition
+These enemies will be removed when arriving via stag, but they will exist as normal when entering from another transition
 	- In rare cases, this could cause impossible seeds when using TheRealJournalRando, especially in decoupled room randos

 ## Compatibility / Interop